top of page

 Dust and Other Foreign Particles

 Just like with air pockets, dust, insects and hair will dry right into your masterpiece.
+It is crucial to protect the resin as it cures to prevent dust from settling on the surface.
 Make sure to tweeze out any foreign pieces so you’re not left staring at impurities for the rest of time.

 Mastering epoxy art projects can take a little time, patience and lots and lots of practice.
 Fortunately, with a basic understanding of how all the blended ingredients work together, and a safe, well-prepped workspace, it doesn’t have to be too challenging.